 Connecting employers to new graduates.

 Engaging employers will be key to our success.
-Business Education Networks will:
+Business Education Networks:

 - Connect businesses and local chambers of commerce with students, education systems and workforce training programs so workforce needs are clearly and regularly articulated.
-As a result, these programs will be more closely aligned with the changing needs of the economy.
+As a result, these programs are more closely aligned with the changing needs of the economy.

 - Assist employers in accessing and navigating internship, mentorship and on-the-job training programs to meet their distinctive needs.

-We have chosen to kick off the Business Education Networks in partnership with the Winona Area Chamber of Commerce.
+In 2016, the MN Chamber chose to kick off the Business Education Networks in partnership with the Winona Area Chamber of Commerce.
 Winona has 100‐plus manufacturers, many in need of workers.
-Early efforts there will include:
+Early efforts there included:

 - “Hot Jobs, Cool Companies,” a manufacturing and jobs outlook directory of every manufacturing and technology company in the Winona area, listing opportunities and required skills.
-The directory will be used by the Winona State University School of Business, Minnesota State College – Southeast Technical and area high schools.
+The directory is used by the Winona State University School of Business, Minnesota State College – Southeast Technical and area high schools.

 - Career Exploration Expo, where high school students are introduced to trade and educational paths in all industries where there is a high demand for jobs in the region.